a “murder” hornet

 people say...

-perhaps it's not the poster child that should worry us...
+perhaps they're not the poster child after all...

 great barrier reef